 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
-Reconciliation from the Government Funds Balance Sheet to the Government-wide Statement of Net Position and reconciliation from the Government-wide Statement of Revenues, Expenditures and Changes in Fund Balance to the Government-wide Statement of Activities have been included in this report.
+Reconciliation from the Government Funds Balance Sheet to the Government-wide Statement of Net Position and reconciliation from the Government-wide Statement of Activities have been included in this report.